Nikolay-Lysenko/readingbricks/README.md

 ## How to use it?

-There are two interfaces that allow browsing notes efficiently:
-* Flask-based (it is the recommended way),
-* Jupyter-based (it is deprecated; its functionality is reduced).

-#### Flask-based interface
+The search system has Flask-based interface.
 To use this interface, you need to clone the repository to your local machine and install `readingbricks` package.
 For example, you can do so by running these commands from a terminal:
 ```
 cd /your/path/
 git clone https://github.com/Nikolay-Lysenko/readingbricks